signalfx/integrations/aws-rds/README.md

 ### METRICS

-For more information about the metrics emitted by Amazon Relational Database Service, visit the service's homepage at https://aws.amazon.com/rds/.
+For more information about the metrics emitted by Amazon Relational Database Service, visit the service's homepage at <a target="_blank" href="https://aws.amazon.com/rds/">https://aws.amazon.com/rds/<a>.

 ### LICENSE